 Super Sativa Seed Club.
 Regular seeds, old genetics, old school.

-The SSSC were the second of the Dutch Seed Companies.
-The only one which preceded the SSSC was Neville’s Seedbank which was formed by Neville Schoenmaker who was a fellow dutch breeder and friend of SSSC founder Karel Schelfout.
+The SSSC was the second of the Dutch Seed Companies.
+The only one which preceded the SSSC was Nevil’s Seedbank which was formed by Nevil Schoenmaker who was a fellow dutch breeder and friend of SSSC founder Karel Schelfout.
 In the early days Karel was a squatter in Amsterdam who wanted to grow the best cannabis possible.
 Some of the early contacts of Karel were important to the subsequent success of SSSC varieties.

 Sam the Skunkman